Cascade Campus

 TA 141.
 Fundamentals of Acting Techniques.
 4 Credits.

-Introduces basic theatrical techniques.
-Develops text analysis and performance skills.
-Develops the beginning level awareness of the physical and vocal skills required of a stage performer.
-Includes reading and analyzing plays to develop acting skills.
-Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Introduces basic theatrical acting techniques.
+Offers opportunity to develop critical thinking and acting skills through reading and analyzing plays.
+Covers and explores the beginning-level awareness of the physical and vocal skills required of a stage performer.
+Includes reading and analyzing plays to develop critical thinking and acting skills.
+Prerequisites: (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.
-This course fulfills the following GE requirements: Arts and Letters/ASOT-B, Arts and Letters/AAS, Arts and Letters/AGS, Arts and Letters/AS, Arts and Letters/AAOT.

 TA 142.
 Fundamentals of Acting Techniques.
 4 Credits.